dsp2003/clef/README.md

 + [M] Mole and Frog merchant objects have proper icons and breakable.
 Also, both have Novakid lines, and the Mole has proper descriptions

++ [M] The maximum number of possible dungeons per vanilla surface biome changed to 7 (was 1 in SG)

++ [F] Reduced lag at the Outpost by patching animation and script delta values of NPCs and objects to higher delay values

 + [R] Infinity Express, Penguin Bay, Sign Store, Sign Dispenser, Terramart and Treasured Trophies can be taken and printed for pixels

 + [R] Mining Drill Console, Mining Drill Machine, Water Drop Source, Acid Drop Source, Escape Radar Dish, Mining Power Sign, No Way Out Graffiti, Decorative Root Set, Secret Symbol Set, The Way Is blocked Graffiti and Turn Back Graffiti can be taken and printed for pixels

++ [R] Vending Machine can be used as 32-slot storage container (was 16-slot storage in EK)

++ [N] Water Cooler can be used as 16-slot storage container

++ [N] Outpost Water Cooler can be used as 9-slot storage container

 + [M] Removed protection from randomly generated dungeons.
 Explaination: they weren't designed to use shields in the first place, and lots of players has already experienced problems with being unable to even access their front entrances, "thanks" to randomly generated ground obstacles, which also went under protection of the shield